Risks and dangers in New Zealand

 • If the call is not urgent, for example after a theft, then please call 105.

-• Ask for the nearest hospital or look for hospital road signs to visit an emergency ward.
-There are around 150 hospitals in New Zealand.
+• Ask for the nearest hospital or look for hospital road signs to visit an emergency ward, there are around 150 hospitals in New Zealand.

 • There are also 185 St. John ambulance stations with over 500 vehicles.